mona-actions/gh-repo-stats/README.md

 # Get Repository Statistics

-This script can help you find information about your repositories in your system
+GitHub CLI extensions are repositories that provide additional gh commands, and this GitHub CLI extension can help you find information about your repositories in your system.

 ## Prerequisites

+- You need to have GitHub CLI installed by following this documentation: https://github.com/cli/cli#installation
+- You need to have an operating system to run shell script

 You need to either export these environment variables